ThinkDataEd/curriculum/docs/unit3/lesson2.md

     morning, were assigned to the treatment group, and the last few people, later in the day, ended up in the control group.
 Would you believe in the conclusions? <span style="color:grey">***No, because the two groups were different.
 The first group might have been sleepier, and so more likely to yawn anyways.
-Explain that this --another explanation for the cause-andeffect-- is caused a confounding variable.***</span>
+Explain that this --another explanation for the cause-and-effect-- is called a confounding variable.***</span>

     100. Explain that in order to make the two groups as similar as possible, experimenters usually assign subjects randomly.
 How might we randomly assign about half of the subjects to the treatment and half to the control? <span style="color:grey">***We might flip a coin, and those who get Heads go to Treatment.***</span>

-    100. Why would random assignment improve the MythBusters study? <span style="color:grey">***Because then the two groups would be more similar.
-So we wouldn't have a confounding variable to worry about.***</span>
+    100. Why would random assignment improve the MythBusters experiment? <span style="color:grey">***Because then the two groups would be more similar, so we wouldn't have a confounding variable to worry about.***</span>

 10. **Emphasize that without random assignment, we cannot determine causation because we